 To set pricing, there are a couple of strategies to keep in mind.
 Say you’ve put a lot of money into building that business, and you need to recoup your investment quickly.
 You might want to start with a higher price and see how it performs before lowering it.

-If you have low overhead, like a dropshipping store, you can get away with lower pricing to start, and seeing how your audience reacts.
+If you have low overhead, like a dropshipping store, you can get away with lower pricing to start and see how your audience reacts.
 If you’re selling a high volume, you might have leeway to raise your prices to see how that impacts sales.

-Sales and promotions are an excellent way to entice new customers – but be careful to ensure that you’re not discounting more than your company can afford.
+Sales promotions are an excellent way to entice new customers—but be careful to ensure you’re not discounting more than your company can afford.
 Check out this video for help with calculating your profit margins.

-If your business is fully online, like an ecommerce store, you’ve already got this marketing principle figured out: your website.
+If your business is fully online, like an ecommerce store or a search marketing agency, you’ve already got this marketing principle figured out: your website.

-If your business isn’t 100 percent online, place is a more important consideration.
+If your business isn’t 100% online, place is a more important consideration.
 If you have a specialized product, you might need to get creative with the places you sell it to ensure that you’re getting your offering in front of the right audience.